 I had always wanted to be a doctor because it seemed to me that they did important and useful things.
 So I was fortunate to have a defined goal from an early age.
 I also unknowingly did all the “pre-med” things such as winning a couple of science fairs, collecting bugs and rocks, and so on.

 Q: What made you decide to become a plastic surgeon?

-I didn’t really consciously decide to become a plastic surgeon because in my early days in medical school, none of us had any idea about where we would end up.
+I didn’t really consciously decide to become a plastic surgeon because, in my early days of medical school, none of us had any idea about where we would end up.
 I was fortunate to find a gifted mentor who was a plastic surgeon.
 His name is Dr. Dale Birdsell.

 Q: How did that happen?